Open Access

 Others

-International research funding bodies with Open Access requirements can be found on Open Policy Finder.
+International research funding bodies with Open Access requirements can be found in Open Policy Finder.

 - Open policy finder

-Information about funders' Open Access conditions.
-Open policy finder was formerly known as Sherpa Services.
+Information about funders’ Open Access conditions.
+Previously known as Sherpa Services.

 Open Access journals

 Gold Open Access journals were created as an alternative to the traditional journal market.
-These journals are characterised by offering content freely available on the internet, while the author retains copyright over their article.
-Typically, authors are required to pay a publication fee, known as an Article Processing Charge, APC, to publish in these journals.
-Other Gold Open Access journals cover their costs through mechanisms such as membership fees or support from research institutions.
-The peer review process for Open Access journals works similarly to that of traditional journals, ensuring quality, though, as with traditional journals, the quality may vary.
+These journals offer content that is freely available on the internet, while authors retain copyright of their articles.
+Typically, authors pay a publication fee, known as an Article Processing Charge (APC).
+Other Gold Open Access journals cover costs through membership fees or support from research institutions.
+The peer review process in Open Access journals works much like that in traditional journals, ensuring quality, although quality may vary in both types.

 Finding Open Access journals

-Gold Open Access journals can be found in the Directory of Open Access Journals (DOAJ), a database that lists international Open Access journals that maintain high scientific standards and adhere to best practices, such as peer review.
-Policies on parallel publishing are available in Open policy finder.
+Gold Open Access journals can be found in the Directory of Open Access Journals (DOAJ), a database of international journals that meet high scientific standards and follow best practices, such as peer review.
+Policies on parallel publishing are available in Open Policy Finder.

-Information about open access publishing and policies, such as for self-archiving.
-Open policy finder was previously known as Sherpa Services.
+Information about Open Access publishing and policies, such as self-archiving.
+Previously known as Sherpa Services.

 Parallel publishing